google/error-prone/docs/bugpattern/javadoc/NotJavadoc.md

 Javadoc comments
 [must precede a class, field, constructor, or method declaration](https://www.oracle.com/technical-resources/articles/java/javadoc-tool.html#format).
+Javadoc cannot be applied to classes or methods nested within a method, as those elements never form part of an API.

 Using `/**` comments in locations where Javadoc is not supported is confusing and unnecessary.